TheTypoMaster/gray.net.au/posts/2007/04/08/Site_Upgrade.rst

 .. title: Site Upgrade
 .. slug: Site_Upgrade
 .. date: 2007-04-08 09:17:00 UTC+10:00
-.. tags: site,tech
+.. tags: web,tech
-.. category:
+.. category: Site
 .. link:

 Happy Easter!
 Welcome to the new and improved Gray Matter.
 What?
 You